-Dialectical Behavioural Therapy (DBT) is a cognitive-behavioral approach that focuses on the social aspects of treatment.
+Dialectical behavior therapy (DBT) is a cognitive-behavioral approach that focuses on the social aspects of treatment.
 The term “dialectical” comes from the idea that bringing together two opposites in therapy — acceptance and change — brings better results than either one alone.

 People who are diagnosed with Borderline Personality Disorder (BPD) often experience large swings in their emotions.
 People with BPD often do not have any methods for coping with these intense surges of emotion.
-Dialectical Behavioural Therapy is a method for teaching skills that will help in this task.
+DBT is a method for teaching skills that will help in this task.

 • Supportive: It is strength-focused and builds on strengths so that the person can feel more positive about themselves and their life.

 • Cognitive-based: It helps identify distorted thoughts and core beliefs that make life more difficult.